 - Hairdryer or microwave

-Make Handmade Paper at Home – Do-It-Yourself (DIY) Guide
+Make Handmade Paper at Home – A DIY Guide

 1Collect recyclable papers

 Gather used paper (newspaper and magazines).
 These should be not glossy and not shiny.
 Clean the collected papers carefully.
 For every two pieces of grey paper like newspaper or magazine, add in one piece of white paper like notebook paper and printed sheet.

 2Tear the paper